mohitpai/journey-optimizer.en/help/using/reports/campaign-global-report.md

 ### SMS - Tracking statistics {#sms-tracking-statistics}

+>[!CONTEXTUALHELP]
+>id="ajo_campaign_sms_tracking_statistics"
+>title="SMS - Tracking statistics"
+>abstract="The SMS - Tracking statistics widget furnishes a comprehensive overview of essential information related to your visitors' interaction with your URL."

 ![](assets/campaign_sms_tracking.png)

 The **[!UICONTROL SMS - Tracking statistics]** widget provides a detailed overview of key information related to your visitors' engagement with your URLs, offering insights into the effectiveness of your SMS messages.